hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/extrude_mesh.rst

    :align: center

 Here, the selection outputs are used to set materials on certain faces of the mesh.
-A :doc:`/modeling/geometry_nodes/utilities/random_value` node can be used to limit the extrusion to a random set of faces.
+A :doc:`/modeling/geometry_nodes/utilities/random_value` is used to limit the extrusion to a random set of faces.